-This approach is working.
-For more than seven years with the NOP in place, we have seen increased coordination between decision makers, coastal communities, and ocean users.
-The NOP encourages states, tribes, federal agencies, and all ocean users to work together and address some of the biggest challenges facing our ocean, coasts, islands, and Great Lakes.
-This approach serves as a valuable tool in our conservation toolbox and helps us develop better solutions for ocean health.
+This approach was effective.
+For more than seven years with the NOP in place, we saw increased coordination between decision makers, coastal communities, and ocean users.
+The NOP encouraged states, tribes, federal agencies, and all ocean users to work together and address some of the biggest challenges facing our ocean, coasts, islands, and Great Lakes.
+This approach served as a valuable tool in our conservation toolbox and helped us develop better solutions for ocean health.

-Now more than ever, our nation needs this cohesive policy and the Healthy Oceans Coalition is dedicated to preserving the NOP as established.
+Now more than ever, our nation needs a cohesive ocean policy and the Healthy Oceans Coalition is dedicated to carrying on the NOP's legacy by working with our community to achieve the goals and objectives that it established.

 Diverse ocean leaders first called for a national ocean policy in 2003.
 This recommendation came from two blue-ribbon commissions – the Congressionally created U.S. Commission on Ocean Policy, with membership appointed by George W. Bush and chaired by Admiral James T. Watkins and the independent Pew Oceans Commission, chaired by the Honorable Leon Panetta.
 Both commissions completed comprehensive reviews of our nation’s varied ocean management policies.
 In 2003 and 2004, the commissions released detailed reports, in which both called for a unified and comprehensive national ocean policy as a foundational element to update and reform U.S. ocean policy.